Road safety in Australia: New South Wales

 "Towards zero trauma".
 Daily statistics are published on the NSW Centre for Road Safety Statistics page.

+In NSW, permanent 40 km/h speed limits in High Pedestrian Activity Areas (HPAA) have significantly reduced road trauma.
+Roads with HPAAs have almost double the reduction in casualty crashes compared to other urban roads since 2003.

 The Transport for NSW 2026 Road Safety Action Plan has an identical target to National Road Safety Strategy 2021–30.
+The 2026 Road Safety Action Plan includes a commitment to applying safer speed settings, particularly 30 km/h and 40 km/h, as well as 10 km/h and 20 km/h zones.

 In 2022, TfNSW commissioned Real Time Traffic with its partner Lab3 to provision a deployable computer vision technology to detect and report near misses and crashes weekly.
 Over a period of two weeks, 217 near misses were detected at two locations.

 Use of the term 'road toll'

-'Road toll' is a legacy term used in Australia for the number of deaths caused annually by road accidents.
+'Road toll' is a legacy term used in Australia for the number of deaths caused annually by road crashes.
 While the term is still sometime used, most agencies instead using the phase "road deaths", "road fatalities", "lives lost" or "road trauma".
 The problem with talking about 'road toll' is that "it implies that road trauma is an acceptable cost of having roads."
 Journalists and media reporting guidelines suggest not using the term.

+History

+In Canberra, the 1985 National Capital Development Commission report titled Transport Implications of City Development indicated concern that "concentration of metropolitan employment in City" would increase accident [sic] rates significantly.
+A draft edit included that:

+One major safety issue in residential areas will be that of young children on route to schools.
+The extent of residential area parking and residential street traffic volumes predicted imply a real probability of serious accidents involving school children.
+Political pressures will be exceedingly strong to have immediate solutions in such situations.
+There may also be a case for Commonwealth liability.